Harmoniza/kingdom-ark/topics/part-2.md

       The idea of a lost paradise—the garden of God—was not unique to Genesis.
 Mesopotamian myths spoke of a place where the gods walked with men, guarded by cherub-like beings.
 Ezekiel 28 and 31 recall the “trees of Eden,” comparing the pride of kings to those exalted in that ancient garden.
     </p>
     <p class="note">
-      The Eden memory became more than history—it was a symbol of what humanity had lost and what only God’s Kingdom could restore.
+      The Eden memory became more than history—it symbolized what humanity had lost and what only God’s Kingdom could restore.
     </p>
   </section>